riceissa/issarice.com/wiki/about-this-site.md

 Inspired by [Vipul Naik](http://vipulnaik.com), I am also experimenting with the [tree structure](./using-a-tree-structure-for-websites) of this site.
 In particular, I think many of gwern's pages are too long, so I like to siphon off content to new pages once a section on a page matures enough, etc.

+old stuff I said:
+This site stores biographical information about me, but it is also a personal wiki or [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts; anything that doesn't belong elsewhere ends up on here, and as a result the content on here can be of admittedly low-quality: unfinished, written in multiple voices over the span of years, wrong, or otherwise unsuitable for public consumption.
+Embarrassing as it is, I like to "think and work in the open" so others can benefit from my thoughts and critique them.

 July 2017 update:
 Over time I've come to think that almost all of my best work is done outside of this site, and that this site has essentially become a trash bin of half-baked